jacksonet00/ichallengeu/README.md

 - sorting challenges on homepage
 - ranking public challenges on homepage
 - build landing page to describe functionality if you aren't logged in
+- dark mode
+- add join records in the database

 ## 1,000+ users todos
 - premium plan